 After almost 3 decades as brand representatives and distributors, we want to close the distance and bring products directly to you, the end-user.
 Better price, better service, better touchpoints.
 We offer the best while being fully responsible for the brands we represent.

 In this article, we would like to introduce the 9 categories that covers all you need to prepare for Baby’s Arrival.
-And you can find them all at Picket&Rail Baby&Kids.
-Visit us and our experienced Sales Consultants will guide you through your 1st and complete purchase!

 Getting ready for baby starts from preparing mommy for some physical changes as baby advances into the months.
 Inner wear for expectant mums is usually not thought of, but this is an important aspect.
 Mom’s body will change to accommodate growing baby – so support for the breast and the tummy is important.
 Check out our range of tummy belt and stocking to support growing tummy and the various types of soft and moulded bras that helps to distribute the weight of the growing breast.
 Post-natal, we also stock abdominal binders, nursing bras and disposable maternity panties.

 A big decision a new mom must make for their little one’s nutrition is breast vs formula.
 Health experts believe that breast milk is the best nutritional choice.
 For many, the decision to breastfeed or formula feed is based on their comfort level, lifestyle and any medical conditions.
 One can get advice from the BMSG – Breastfeeding Mothers Support Group – who holds phone counselling, seminars and other events to promote Breastfeeding.

 If you have decided to breastfeed, these are items that you should prepare: